 Louisa has a lot of credibility to her name and she took all this talent on with her to create her next project, a short film entitled People You May Know.
 I don’t want to give away to much about the film in this review, as I truly believe it needs to be seen without any major knowledge of the event that unfolds.
 The only synopsis of the short I will provide is from the log-line, which states

 Eleven years after their break up a woman tracks down her first love through Facebook.
 But what begins as a friendly meeting turns into something much more sinister.

-The film stars Aiysha Heart and Joseph Timms who also have both previously starred in the BBC series Atlantis.
+The film stars Aiysha Hart and Joseph Timms who also have both previously starred in the BBC series Atlantis.
 Aiysha has starred alongside Paddy Considine in the British independent thriller, Honour.
 She is a ‘Screen International Star of Tomorrow’, Variety Magazine ‘International Star You Should Know’, and most recently a Hunger Magazine ‘Ones to Watch’ recipient.
 Her other work for BBC one has included critically acclaimed dramas, Line of Duty and New Blood.

 As for Joseph Timms, he is a RADA (Royal Academy of Dramatic Art) graduate whose previous theatre credits include Twelfth Night and Richard III opposite Mark Rylance on Broadway.
 He starred as Icarus in Atlantis and has recently finished playing the lead role of Flamineo in The White Devil at The Globe.

 The performances in this short film are one of the strongest parts.
 The film relies on having it’s two main characters carry the weight on the film on their performances and they do not fail at that task.
 They deliver rich emotional moments and moments that are so pure that will leave you stunned.
 I truly don’t want to spoil any part of this short if I can help it, as the weight it carries in the message it is trying to deliver needs to be seen firsthand by all.